What to Look For In a Vitamin C Supplement (Liposomal + Other Options)

 Vitamin C is essential for immune support.
 Your immune system uses antioxidants like vitamin C to produce antibodies, support healthy cell function, and fight back against oxidative stress.
 (4) Combined with zinc, vitamin C can even reduce the duration of the common cold.

-Higher bioavailability in liposomal vitamin C means that your immune cells are benefiting from getting enough of the antioxidants more efficiently.
+Higher bioavailability vitamin C means that your immune cells are benefiting from getting enough of the antioxidants more efficiently.
 Healthy immune system function means you’re getting sick less often and reducing your overall chronic disease risk.

 Promotes Healthier Skin

 Vitamin C is necessary for the production of collagen, a protein that supports skin strength and elasticity.
-(5) Liposomal vitamin C supports collagen synthesis by ensuring more vitamin C reaches your skin and connective tissues.
+(5) Bioavailable vitamin C supports collagen synthesis by ensuring more vitamin C reaches your skin and connective tissues.

 Keeping collagen production levels high supports healthier skin aging, improved tissue repair, and better wound healing.
 It’s not just great for wrinkles; it gives your skin its best shot at healing after traumas.

 Vitamin C also fights free radicals generated by environmental factors like UV rays and pollution that can affect your skin.
-Liposomal vitamin C benefits for your skin are centered around its delivery.
-Thanks to those liposomes, your skin can look and feel better faster.

 LISTEN: Anti-Aging Breakthroughs & Enhancing Youthful Skin with Science and Space Technology | Dr. Kyle Landry